pensjonatus/flash-fiction/blog/the-suicide-note.md

 ---
-title: 'The Suicide Note'
+title: The Suicide Note
 date: '2012-07-31'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 First of all, it has nothing to do with any of you.
 I was happy with you,